denzi-gh/ntr-hr-plus/README.md

 ### New 3DS/New 2DS only

-Old (original) 3DS and 2DS are not supported.
+Old (original) 3DS and 2DS are **NOT** supported.
 Only the New variants has the CPU necessary to stream at a usable frame-rate.

+### DS games, DSiWare, and GBA games

+DS games, DSiWare, and GBA games are **NOT** supported, as 3DS' CPU run under a compabitility mode that loses all the computing power normal 3DS would have.

+### Fix USUM and other Pokemon games hanging when loading a save

+The recommended way is to enable Input Redirection under Misc. settings in Rosalina, or enable Debugger, also in Rosalina (default keybind for Luma3DS/Rosalina menu is L+Down+Select).

+(If you WiFi is cut somehow while above options are enabled, your 3DS will likely freeze.
+To unfreeze your console, go into Rosalina menu again and disable IR/Debugger respectively.)

+Alternatively, apply NFC patch in the NTR-HR menu.
+This method however is not compatible with Reliable Stream, which will automatically be disabled.

 ## License